hpc/pavilion2/docs/README.txt

 Debug Tips:
 ----------------

-As Pavilion does its work an output log is being generated in /tmp/${USER}/pth.log
+As Pavilion runs an output log is being generated/accumulated into /tmp/${USER}/pth.log

 Utility Scripts: